ConjurTech/slate/source/includes/api/_orders.html.md

 At the moment, only Limit orders are available.
 Market, Fill-Or-Cancel, Make-Or-Cancel, etc. strategies are not available yet.

-Orders will therefore contain a combination of zero or one make and/or zero or more fills.
+As such, orders will contain a combination of zero or one make and/or zero or more fills.

 Once an order is placed, the funds required for the order is removed from the user's balance and placed on hold until the order is filled or the order is cancelled.